GfSE/SAF-Specification/stakeholders.md

 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***
+* Which users does the system support?
+What the system has to accomplish for these users?

+  ***Rationale:  In my role, I need to cover these users with my test.***
 * Who provides the inputs to a critical function?
 # Maintainer
 Definition - Maintainer